 I work with those who have been subjected to rape and sexual abuse.

-I work with children and adolescents.
+I work with adolescents.

 I also offer family and group work